Skip to Content

 Some quick need-to-knows about the Great Sugarloaf walk

-Overlooking the village of Kilmacanogue, Great Sugar Loaf isn’t the tallest mountain in Ireland, but its conical shape makes it instantly recognisable.
+Overlooking the village of Kilmacanogue, the Great Sugar Loaf isn’t the tallest mountain in Ireland, but its conical shape makes it instantly recognisable.

 Although climbing the Sugarloaf is relatively straightforward, there’s a few need-to-knows that’ll make your visit easier to plan (pay particular attention to the point about the Great Sugarloaf car park).